“I’ve got no business creating branded images — I’m not a designer.”

 3 “Design Laws” you can use when creating branded images

 Design Laws may seem foreign and strange when you first come across them.
-But really, they’re easy to learn.
-And knowing them will help you to train your eyes to notice when something looks “right” or seems off.
+Take a few minutes to absorb them!
+They’ll help you to train your eyes to notice when something looks right or when it seems off.

 Design Law 1: Use sight lines to your advantage

-Most photos have some sort of sight line.
+Most photos have a sight line.
 These are directional lines that “point” the viewer’s eyes one way or another.

 When you find the sight line, you can use it to confirm the best location for your text, logo, or other messaging.